BetterThanTomorrow/calva/docs/site/refactoring.md

 Unwind All | `calva.refactor.unwindAll` | ![](images/refactoring/unwindAll.gif)
 Unwind Thread | `calva.refactor.unwindThread` | ![](images/refactoring/unwindThread.gif)

+!!!
+Formatting

+The way that some of the refactorings are applied to the document, makes it difficult for Calva to format the results.
+So, sometimes you'll need to navigate the cursor to the enclosing form and hit `tab` to tidy up the formatting after a refactoring.
+See also [Formatting](formatting.md).

 ## Thanks to clojure-lsp

 Most of Calva's refactoring support is sourced directly from [clojure-lsp](https://github.com/snoe/clojure-lsp).
 This also means that most often, if you find issues with refactoring, or have suggestions about it, the clojure-lsp repo is where to direct your reporting.